 Tears in my eyes, delirious from the pain of childbirth which was medication-free, and the fact that it was now after midnight, I was exhausted, scared and unaware of what any of this meant.

 My daughter was unstable in the NICU, connected to oxygen and a feeding tube.
 I couldn’t hold her until four days later, when she was moved to an incubator.

 The feeling when I was finally able to hold my daughter was indescribable.
 I was overcome with emotion.
 That day was the happiest day of my life, aside from the day I first laid eyes on her.
 But little did I know, it was all going to come crashing down

-Around 10 p.m. that same night she came off the oxygen and I was able to hold her, I got a call from one of the doctors in the NICU.
+Around 10 p.m. that same night, I got a call from one of the doctors in the NICU.
 They said my daughter had too much residual formula when they fed her, and she was losing too much weight.

 They said they needed to put a central line in her, and since the hospital was only a level II NICU, they were unequipped to do so.
 She needed an immediate ambulatory transfer to a level IV NICU nearby, and I needed to give permission over the phone right away.

 I gave my consent, and my husband and I flew out of the house and rushed to the hospital.

 I held my daughter and fed her as the transfer team from Beth Israel Hospital in Newark, New Jersey arrived and prepared to take her.